 CRUSOE ISLAND, KOH TA KIEV, CAMBODIA:

-Koh Ta Kiev is an idyllic island off the coast of Cambodia and it is one of those rare places which is perfect for couples, solo travellers, and groups of friends alike.
+Koh Ta Kiev is in an idyllic island off the coast of Cambodia and it is one of those rare places which is perfect for couples, solo travellers and groups of friends alike.
 Days in Crusoe Island, the one place to stay on Koh Ta Kiev are spent lounging in hammocks, reading books, hiking in forests and inhaling tempting whiffs of freshly barbecued fish.
 Camping enthusiasts and budget travellers can hire a tent for $6 USD per day.
 For those willing to “splurge” a little, a bungalow with a private deck over the ocean costs less than $30 USD.
 Yep, you heard correct.

 Wanna know more about Koh Ta Kiev?
 Click here.